Arthurlxy/arthurlxy.github.io/_pages/about.md

 ---

 # About Me
-I am a senior applied scientist at Amazon AGI, working on foundation models for video understanding.
+I am a senior applied scientist at Amazon AGI (Artificial General Intelligence), working on foundation models for video understanding.

-Before AGI, I was a Senior research scientist at ByteDance/TikTok and Senior Applied Scientist at Amazon AI, leading video related research and products.
+Before to AGI, I was a senior applied scientist at Amazon Prime Video.
+Prior to that, I was the senior research scientist at ByteDance/TikTok and senior applied scientist at Amazon AWS AI from 2018 to 2022, leading video related research and products.
-I am also one of the major contributor to open-source tools [GluonCV](https://cv.gluon.ai/) and tools [GluonMM](https://github.com/amazon-research/gluonmm).
+I was also one of the major contributor to open-source tools [GluonCV](https://cv.gluon.ai/) and tools [GluonMM](https://github.com/amazon-research/gluonmm).

 I received my Ph.D.
 Degree (2018) at [Rutgers University](https://www.rutgers.edu/) supervised by Prof. Ivan Marsic.
 I received my Bachelor’s Degree (2013) at [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/).